-- 1. Switch on the ignition, refer to page 41. - Press the button on the turn signal indicator as often as necessary until "SET/INFO" is displayed.
+- Switch on the ignition, refer to page 41. - Press the button on the turn signal indicator as often as necessary until "SET/INFO" is displayed.

-- Press and hold the button until the display changes. - Press the button as often as necessary until the particular symbol and "SERVICE-INFO" are displayed.
+- Press and hold the button until the display changes. - Briefly press the button repeatedly until the corresponding symbol and "SERVICE-INFO" are displayed.

-- Press and hold the button until the display changes. - Press the button to display the individual servicing needs; see below.
+- Press and hold the button until the display changes. - 6.
+Briefly press the button to display the individual service items, refer to the following information.